NeilMacMullen/Textrude/doc/buildFromSource.md

 Edit scriban.js in TextrudeInteractive/Resources.

-*Note - you must rebuild the project for the resource to be reloaded*
+*Note - you must rebuild the entire solution for the resource to be reloaded*

 ## Updating the version of Monaco